-Whether I was employed by a company, worked as a solopreneur or volunteered in multiple capacities since childhood, I have always helped people be and do better for themselves and society.
+Whether I was employed by a company, worked as a solopreneur, or volunteered in multiple capacities since childhood, I have always helped people become better for themselves and society.

-The professional education and training I received as well as years of experiences, provided me the skills and abilities to be a successful coach, inspirational speaker and workshop facilitator.
-I have worked with multiple industries, professions and demographics as well as kids and special needs populations.
-Now, I am working solely with retirees or soon-to-be retirees.
+The professional education and training I received as well as years of experiences, provided me the skills and abilities to be a successful coach, inspirational speaker, and workshop facilitator.
+I have worked with multiple industries, professions, and demographics as well as kids and special needs populations.
+Now, I am working with retirees or soon-to-be retirees.

 I have always enjoyed seniors.
 Perhaps my affinity came from my grandmother, Nanny, who lived with us and took care of me until I helped take care of her.
 When I was in middle school, Nanny became senile, which is now known as Alzheimer’s Disease.
 I learned firsthand what it is like living and caring for an elderly person with the struggles of Alzheimer’s.

 Along with my personal experience, I worked with many senior living organizations.
 And not too long ago in my career, I was an Elder Abuse Community Educator.
 Wow.
 That experience truly tugged at my heart.
 The education I obtained and the victims I met really moved me.
 More needs done to protect our elders in America.
 Many in our society value aging differently than other parts of the world.

-Knowing what I know and experienced are the reasons why I moved to the world’s largest retirement community, The Villages, to care for my mother.
-In case she reads this, I better add…because I love her too! 😉 We moved from Pennsylvania and have been living in The Villages for three years.
+Knowing what I know and experienced made me quickly decide to move to the world’s largest retirement community, The Villages, to care for my elderly mother.
+In case she reads this, I better add…because I love her too! 😉 We moved from Pennsylvania and have been living in The Villages, Florida for three years.
 We love it!
 There is a lifestyle for everyone.
-But then, due to common retirement challenges, there are many Villagers feeling stuck and unfulfilled.
-In reference to my late brother, I want to help you get happy.
+But then, due to common retirement challenges, there are many seniors feeling stuck, lonely, and unfulfilled.
+In reference to my late brother, I want to help them get happy.

 While there is so much more to my colorful, inspirational, and professional backstory, I hope this welcome note helped you capture my essence.
 Please call me if you want me to help you get happy.